 In 2019, I was living in Tbilisi when protests erupted across the city.
-Georgian-language Telegram channels reported roadblocks and police movements within minutes.
+Local-language channels reported roadblocks and police movements within minutes.
 My neighbors knew which streets to avoid by breakfast.
 CNN mentioned it 14 hours later.
 By then, foreign journalists and NGO workers who relied on English-language media were already stuck in the wrong part of the city.

 That gap, between what locals know and what the English-speaking world sees, is where people get hurt.
 It is where supply chains break, where field teams get stranded, and where duty of care obligations fail.
 I saw this pattern repeat during the Azeri-Armenian war and during ISIS border incursions in the Caucasus.
 The local-language signals were always first.
 The English headlines were always late.